GordonZhen/hth_fallprogram/Finding-an-Interesting-Dataset-gordonzhen/README.md

 7 Can you become a top stream for being multilaugaged?
 8 Can followers relate to being a top streamer?
 9 Is having mature audience relevant to becoming a top streamer?
-10 Does streaming long hours contribute to becominga top stream?
+10 Does streaming long hours contribute to becoming a top stream?